-In deciding whether to offer a place to an applicant, Norland will treat each application on its individual merits.
+- 2.1 In deciding whether to offer a place to an applicant, Norland will treat each application on its individual merits.
 It will take a range of information supplied in the submitted application into account when identifying an applicant's suitability for, and likely ability to meet the demands of, the programme for which he or she has applied.
 Norland, at its discretion, may also take into account existing knowledge of an applicant or information provided in addition to that found on the application form.
 Norland will consider whether an applicant meets both the general academic entry requirements (section six below), as well as any applicable subject-specific requirements.
 Past and expected performance in academic qualifications will be used as one of the main indicators for this judgement.
 The applicant's personal statement will also be considered, especially when determining whether an applicant is suitably motivated and committed to following the programme applied for.
-Applicants are encouraged to send an additional personal statement, tailored specifically to Norland, should they wish to do so.

-- 2.1 The supplied reference(s) will also be taken into account, particularly when looking at a candidate's achievements, abilities and skills. - 2.2 If an applicant is unable to obtain an academic reference and is considered to be a mature applicant, they may be invited to undertake an academic task in lieu of the reference.
-This will only be offered if it is unreasonable to expect an accurate and current academic reference from the previous or current education institution. - 2.3 The Admissions Managers will arrange interviews for applicants in order to assist in evaluating their suitability to meet the demands of their intended programme.
+Applicants are encouraged to send an additional personal statement, tailored specifically to Norland, if applicable. - 2.2 The supplied reference(s) will also be taken into account, particularly when looking at a candidate's achievements, abilities and skills. - 2.3 If an applicant is unable to obtain an academic reference and is considered to be a mature applicant, they may be invited to undertake an academic task in lieu of the reference.
+This will only be offered if it is unreasonable to expect an accurate and current academic reference from the previous or current education institution. - 2.4 All undergraduate applicants who meet or are predicted to meet the entry requirements will be interviewed.
+No offers of a place on the undergraduate programme will be made without an interview.
+The Admissions Managers will arrange interviews for applicants in order to assist in evaluating their suitability to meet the demands of their intended programme.
 Performance at interview will be used in conjunction with the submitted application, when making a decision.
-Norland will aim to give at least two weeks' notice of the date of any interview to applicants, although this may not always be possible. - 2.4 Applicants who are not predicted to achieve the entry requirements will usually be rejected prior to interview but not before contacting them to verify data.
-Occasionally an applicant who is not predicted to meet the academic entry requirements may be invited to interview if their application demonstrates potential.
-This will usually only happen if the applicant has been poorly advised over their choice of further education, if they are a mature applicant with significant relevant experience or if there are extenuating circumstances which have impacted on their ability to meet the entry requirements. - 2.5 An applicant who meets the general or standard entry requirements as indicated in our printed materials and on the website is not guaranteed an offer of a place. - 2.6 An applicant will receive notification of Norland's decision on their application electronically from Norland, and via UCAS.
+Norland will aim to give at least two weeks' notice of the date of any interview to applicants, although this may not always be possible. - 2.5 Applicants who are not predicted to achieve the entry requirements will usually be rejected prior to interview but not before contacting them to verify data.
+Occasionally an applicant who is not predicted to meet the academic entry requirements may be invited to interview if their application demonstrates potential or if they have equivalent relevant experience.
+This will usually only happen if the applicant has been poorly advised over their choice of further education, if they are a mature applicant with significant relevant experience or if there are extenuating circumstances which have impacted on their ability to meet the entry requirements. - 2.6 An applicant who meets the general or standard entry requirements as indicated in our printed materials and on the website is not guaranteed an offer of a place. - 2.7 An applicant will receive notification of Norland's decision on their application electronically from Norland, and, for undergraduate applicants, via UCAS.
 If they are to be made an offer of a place, the offer will specify any conditions of entry that they are expected to meet.
-The conditions of entry may include, but are not limited to, academic; non-academic e.g. completion of a DBS check; visa or English language proficiency. - 2.7 An applicant will be expected to respond to an offer online through UCAS.
+The conditions of entry may include, but are not limited to, academic; non-academic e.g. completion of a DBS check; visa or English language proficiency.